 1864 ...
 In 1864, the two Wendron Consols mines sold 117 tons of black tin for just over £7,000.
 It had a workforce of 184 men, 61 women and 50 boys.
 All the women and younger children were employed above ground in dressing & sorting the tin ores in what are the mine gardens of today

 1885 ...
-In 1885 the waterwheels and Tin stamps were taken over by the Trenear Dairy Company who used the water wheal and its waterways until 1972.
-Butter and cream were produced, eggs were packed and milk processed using the power of the water wheel.
+In 1885 the waterwheels and Tin stamps were taken over by the Trenear Dairy Company who used the water wheel and its waterways until 1972, the mill was extended on one side and the resulting double-gabled dairy building was dated 1897.
+Butter and cream were produced, clotted cream and milk processed using the power of the water wheel.
+Eggs were also packed.

 1938 ...
 The incoming milk record ledger for the year 1938 to September 1939 was found in the attics in 2015 and is now on display.
-It lists all of the local farmers and their daily milk production and the amounts paid per gallon.
+It lists all of the local farmers and has precise details of their daily milk production and the amounts paid per gallon.

 1966....
-In 1966 Peter Young [the founder of what is Poldark Mine, Gardens & Museum today] acquired the freehold of the village forge for £100 and some marshland which is now the lower pond and leat area around the mine entrance.
-He started to collect machinery from many places around the UK and created what was to become one of the very first Industrial Heritage Collections in Great Britain, before that term was coined Peter called it the Cornish Heritage Collection.
+In 1966 Peter Young [the founder of what is the Poldark Mine, Gardens & Museum of today] acquired the freehold of the village forge for £100 and some marshland which is now the lower pond and leat area around the mine entrance.
+He started to collect machinery from many places around the UK and thus created what was to become one of the very first Industrial Heritage Collections in Great Britain, before that term was coined.
+Peter called it the Cornish Heritage Collection.

 1971 ...
-Peter Young and his wife opened the lower part of the gardens to the public on June 1st 1971 as Wendron Forge, Carol Young was able to tell us that no one attended on that very first day.
-Wendron Forge was the trading name of the workshops set up by the Youngs where they employed craftsmen to make clocks, plaques and a variety of seats and other wooden items.
-Examples remain here to this day and several plaques are on display.
+Peter Young and his wife Jose opened the lower part of the gardens to the public on June 1st 1971 as Wendron Forge, their daughter Carol Young recalled that no one attended on that very first day!
+Wendron Forge was the trading name of the workshops set up by the Youngs where they employed local craftsmen to make clocks, plaques and a variety of seats and other wooden items.
+Examples remain here to this day and several of the stainless steel plaques are on display.
 Profits were used to buy land and in 1975/6 to open the mine with the help of a team of friends and volunteers.
 The present car park was purchased soon afterwards and included the Bronze-Age Trenear Mortar Stone, now a Scheduled Ancient Monument.

 1972 .....
 The Trenear Dairy closed and was sold to a furniture warehouse.
-A few years later Peter Young was able to secretly purchase the former Trenear Dairy land and the old mill building.
+Peter tried to buy the Dairy and old mill, but the price was inflated.
+A few years later Peter Young was able to secretly purchase the former Trenear Dairy land and the old mill building through a company he had formed in London.
+The purchase was at a rather more advantageous price.
 This enabled the two separate land holdings to be joined together again much as they were before the 1850s.

 1972 ...
 In the winter of 1972-1973 the Greensplat Cornish Beam Engine was moved 30 miles to Trenear and erected here.
-This was done with the help of volunteers and cost a great deal of money at the time.
+This was done with the help of volunteers and cost a great deal of money at the time, the move alone costing £8,000 - a great sum of money at that time.
 This engine was the very last to have worked in commercial service which was in Christmas week 1959 beating all other similar claims by some five years.
 It had been built by Harvey of Hayle for the Bunny Tin mine circa 1846 and moved in the 1880s to Greensplat.

 1973 ...
 Wendron Forge staged a Brass on the Grass concert, which is a phrase he appears to have coined.
 Attended by the Mayor of Helston and the Chairman of Cornwall Council with the Band of the Royal Marines and Mousehole Male Voice Choir.

 1975 ...
-The ancient Wheal Roots [Huel Roots] tin mine [which has pre-roman areas not seen on tours] was accidently re-discovered by Peter Young in 1975, an access tunnel was driven at a cost of £75,000 [an enormous sum at that time] and with much clearance being done by a team of volunteers, a substantial section of the 18th century parts of the mine was opened to the public in 1976 as Wheal Roots Mine.
+The ancient Huel Roots tin mine [which has pre-roman workings not seen on the educational tours of today] was accidentally re-discovered by Peter Young in 1975, an access tunnel was driven at a cost of £75,000 [an enormous sum at that time] and with much clearance being done by a team of volunteers, a substantial section of the 18th century parts of the mine was opened to the public in 1976 as Wheal Roots Mine.

 1977 ...
 POLDARK MINE .....
 BBC Television filmed underground and other sequences in the mine grounds for their long running popular Poldark Costume Drama series in 1977 and also another series called Penmarric.
-The mine was re-named Poldark Mine in 1977 with the permission of the author Winston Graham who became good friends with Peter and Jose Young.
+The mine was re-named Poldark Mine in 1977 by the author Winston Graham who had become good friends with Peter and Jose Young.
 That friendship between the Young family and Winston Graham continued down the years and some of Winston Grahams books were launched at the mine

 1983 ... a second exit passageway was driven to facilitate an extended circular underground tour around this time.
 The cost was over £85,000, clearance work continued to be carried out by volunteers.